mayuki/Chell/README.md

 Echo(ExecutablePath); // C:\Users\Alice\Downloads\MyApp.exe
 ```
 #### `StdIn`, `StdOut`, `StdErr`
-Provides a wrapper with methods useful for reading and writing to the standard input/output/error streams.
+Provides the wrapper with methods useful for reading and writing to the standard input/output/error streams.

 ```csharp
 // Reads data from standard input.